-- Two out of three respondents said they had fallen victim to at least one risk; that percentage swelled to 78 percent when participants also accounted for the online experiences of their friends and family members
+- Two out of three respondents said they had fallen victim to at least one risk; that percentage swelled to 78% when participants also accounted for the online experiences of their friends and family members

-- 50 percent reported being “extremely or very” worried about life online generally
+- 50% reported being “extremely or very” worried about life online generally

-- 62 percent said they did not know or were unsure of where to get help when they encountered an online risk
+- 62% said they did not know or were unsure where to get help when they encountered an online risk

 Based on the results, DCI scores were then calculated by using the percentage of consumers who were exposed at some point in time to at least one of 17 different online risks.
 Lower scores equate to lower online risk exposure and a higher digital civility.

-As a participant of Safer Internet Day since 2004, Microsoft is encouraging all consumers to join in the Digital Civility Challenge to learn about online safety risk from the DCI.
-The Challenge calls on people to commit daily to four ideals and to share their pledge on social media, using the hashtags #Challenge4Civility and #Im4DigitalCivility.
+As a long time participant of Safer Internet Day since 2004, Microsoft is encouraging global consumers to get involved and join in the Digital Civility Challenge as they learn about online safety risk from the DCI.
+The challenge calls on people to commit daily to four ideals and to share their pledge on social media, using the hashtags #Challenge4Civility and #Im4DigitalCivility.

 Countries surveyed: Australia, Belgium, Brazil, Chile, China, France, Germany, India, Mexico, Russia, South Africa, Turkey, the United Kingdom and the United States.